RollingSea/ms1-tour-company/README.md

 ### Credits

-- I would like to thank my mentor, tutors and all the peeps on slack for their continued support.
+- I would like to thank my mentor, tutors and all the peeps on slack for their continued support, especially Francis Kershaw who gave me a tip on fixing a flicker of movement in my navbar by using a transparent border.
 - I used bootstrap components for the navigation bar, the slider image gallery and the forms used throughout the site.
 The layout and design of the footer was inspired by the Resume Project from Code Institute.
+- I continued looking back over course content to refresh on certain areas and also found it helpful to look at [W3Schools](https://www.w3schools.com/)